soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 This sketch serves as the starting point for further formalization and implementation in WissKI.

+> By the end of the module, you will have developed a first conceptual model sketch showing relevant concepts and events, their relationships, and initial mappings to CIDOC CRM.

 ---

 ## Outlook

 The following unit first clarifies the basic concepts of conceptual knowledge modeling and presents them as a foundation for semantic data modeling.
 The module then progresses from ontologies and their building blocks through CIDOC CRM and FAIR to the conceptual model sketch of the domain logic.
 The technical implementation of the model using CIDOC CRM and the WissKI Pathbuilder is covered in the subsequent modules.

+> In the next unit, we begin with the basic concepts of conceptual knowledge modeling and establish the vocabulary needed for the modeling process.

 ---